-So far this week there have been three serious crashes in Edinburgh (and it is only Friday) which is not good news.
+So far, this week there have been three serious crashes in Edinburgh (and it is only Friday) which is not good news.
 Then on seeing a tweet this morning my heart sank further.
 The tweet spoke of influencing “culture change and mutual understanding on our shared road network”.
 For many who have been campaigning for years to make the roads safer for people to cycle, walk or wheel, this feels like Ground Hog Day.
 Don’t get me wrong.
 I have nothing against the person who wrote it.
 It is someone I know and respect.
 It is the comment that “We have to work together to influence culture change and mutual understanding on our shared road network” that makes me feel depressed.

 We have been here before.
 This is nothing new, every time there is a spike in road deaths we hear the same mutual respect concept rolled out.
 As Albert Einstein is supposed to have said (and probably didn’t), “The definition of insanity is doing the same thing over and over again and expecting a different result“.
 We know there is a fatal flaw in the “mutual respect” approach to road safety.
 It assumes that all road users are equally capable of harming each other and therefore equally culpable when/if things go wrong.
 This is simply not true.
 Until we ditch this flawed concept, we will be unable to move on, stuck in an insane loop, a deathly Ground Hog Day.

 The question now is: how do we break out of this cycle of insanity?
-The answer is simple, we look for evidence of what works, and learn from that.
+The answer is simple, we search for evidence of what works, and learn from that.
 But before we go further, it is worth just looking to see where the mutual respect/share the road concept came from.
-It has its origins in 1930’s America where it was invented by the Shell oil company and adopted wholesale by the motor industry.
+It has its origins in the 1930s America where it was invented by the Shell oil company and adopted wholesale by the motor industry.
 It is still promoted by the Ford Motor Company as a way of getting non-motorised road users off the roads to make way for cars and also to transfer blame to the victims when things go wrong.
 Therefore, is it any wonder that it has failed?
 OK, so what else is out there?

 Back at the start of the Millennium when all was hope and optimism, the concept of Vision Zero became popular across the world.
 The idea of Vision Zero started in Sweden and was approved by their parliament in October 1997.
 The aim was to use road engineering to reduce the number of people killed and seriously injured (KSI) to Zero by 2020.
 Are they there yet?
 No, the rate of KSIs in Sweden stopped declining in 2013, and the target date moved to 2030.